xmpro99999999/UACMe-compiled/README.md

 # Usage

 Run executable from command line: akagi32 [Key] [Param] or akagi64 [Key] [Param].
-See "Run examples" below for more info.

-First parameter is number of method to use, second is optional command (executable file name including full path) to run.
-Second parameter can be empty - in this case program will execute elevated cmd.exe from system32 folder.
+- First parameter is number of method to use, second is optional command (executable file name including full path) to run.
+- Second parameter can be empty - in this case program will execute elevated cmd.exe from system32 folder.